 Panel: location:servicedesk.portal.header in two different locations.

 From the screenshots we can see variables such as

-user is available in customer portal window, but only
+user are available in the Customer Portal window, but only the

 Browse Script Fragment Functionality